Col-E/LL-Java-Zip/README.md

 But that's not all it does.
 That's just what that one comment says.
 Some other fun quirks of the JVM zip parser:

 - The end central directory entry is found by scanning from the end of the file, rather than from the beginning.
-- The central directory names are authoritative.
-Names defined by the local file headers are ignored.
+- The central directory values are authoritative.
+Names/values defined by the local file headers are ignored.
-- The file data of local file headers is not size bound by the compressed size field.
-Instead, it includes any data until the next PK header.
+- The file data of local file headers is not size bound by the file header's compressed size field.
+Instead, it uses the central directory header's declared size.
 - Class names are allowed to end in trailing `/` which most tools interpret as directories.